b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 @sec:statistics_intro_probability_properties assumed the probability independence, then the same assumption is made here.
-That means that, e.g. a given person cannot be classified at the same time as the citizen of the US and UK (some countries allow double citizenship, so you should think carefully about the inclusion criteria for the categories).
+That means that, e.g. a given person cannot be classified at the same time as the citizen of the US and UK since we would have openly violated the assumption (some countries allow double citizenship, so you should think carefully about the inclusion criteria for the categories).
 Moreover, the eye color also needs to be clear cut.

 Out of the remaining output we are mostly interested in the `statistic`, namely
 $\chi^2$ (chi square) statistic.
 Under the null hypothesis ($H_{0}$, both groups